 Believe it or not, this excursion involves trekking on top of Perito Moreno.
 It's a full-day trip walking over the ice while fully equipped with crampons and an ice ax.
 And while traversing this glacier is certainly an active adventure, it's perfectly safe as you'll be accompanied by certified bilingual guides.
 So enjoy crossing deep blue ice crevices and hiking over meltwater streams as you experience Perito Moreno up close.

-Tours that Include El Calafate to Los Glaciares National Park - Perito Moreno Glacier Trek
+Intineraries with El Calafate to Los Glaciares National Park - Perito Moreno Glacier Trek

 This 15-day trip combines outdoor attractions around Chile and Argentina's spectacular far south, also known as Patagonia.
 You'll start with penguins, horses, and glaciers before entering Torres del Paine National Park for three days of guided tours.
 Then head across the border for Los Glaciares National Park where you'll go ice trekking and partake in several jaw-dropping trails near Mt.
 Fitz Roy.